-Novosibirsk-manufactured 30~mm-thick aerogels exhibit exceptional surface planarity ($\Delta \leq 1\%$ of the lateral dimensions; for example, in the case of the tile measuring 200~$\times$~200~mm$^2$, the permissible planarity is $\leq$ 2~mm), meeting stringent detector specifications~\cite{Contalbrigo2017, Barnyakov2020}.
-Table~\ref{tab:1} also presents the measured planarity values and the main aerogel parameters evaluated for the production batch of tiles using measurements of two samples, 461f5 and 461f10.
-This shows that the parameter variations within the small batch do not exceed the measurement uncertainties of the single sample.
+Novosibirsk-manufactured 30~mm-thick aerogel tiles exhibit exceptional surface planarity ($\Delta \leq 1\%$ of the lateral dimensions; for example, in the case of the tile measuring 200~$\times$~200~mm$^2$, the permissible planarity is $\leq$ 2~mm), meeting stringent detector specifications~\cite{Contalbrigo2017, Barnyakov2020}.
+The parameter variations within the small batch do not exceed the measurement uncertainties of a single sample.

-These aerogel blocks were tested in details with the help of relativistic electrons at the BINP beam test facilities~\cite{Abramov2016}.
-The single-photon resolution in the Cherenkov angle is about 7~mrad for a 3 $\times$ 3~mm$^2$ pixel.
-In this experiment the pixel size varied using a shading mask as described in~\cite{Barnyakov2020a}.
+These aerogel blocks were tested in detail using relativistic electrons at the BINP beam test facility~\cite{Abramov2016}.
+The single-photon resolution in the Cherenkov angle is about 7~mrad for a \text{3 $\times$ 3~mm$^2$} pixel in the photon detector.
+In this experiment, the pixel size was varied using a shading mask as described in~\cite{Barnyakov2020a}.
 After subtracting the pixel contribution in quadrature, the intrinsic resolution of the focusing aerogel tile is estimated to be 5.6~mrad.
-This value is mainly determined by layer thickness (8–9~mm, contributing ~4~mrad) and refractive index dispersion (~4~mrad evaluated from GEANT4 simulations).
-The tests are presented in more detail in the article~\cite{Barnyakov2024}.
+This value is mainly determined by the layer thicknesses (8–9~mm, contributing ~4~mrad) and refractive index variation (~4~mrad evaluated from GEANT4 simulations).
+The tests are test scheme and results presented in more detail in~\cite{Barnyakov2024}.